amanjaiswalofficial/data-engineer-roadmap/README.md

  - Why to use NoSQL model ?
 Why not to use NoSQL model ?
  - OLAP ?
 OLTP ?
 Difference ?
  - Normalization ?
 De-normalization ?
 When to use which ?
+ - Fact and dimension tables
+ - Star and snowflake schema
+ - Eventual Consistency in NoSQL databases
+ - CAP Theorem in NoSQL databases
+ - Primary Key: Partition key and clustering columns(Ex- primary key((year), album_name))

+### Notes
+ - For any query that is using where on partition key and clustering cols, it must use them first, before applying where on any non-clustering column.
+ - Clustering columns sort the data in desc order, when used multiple sort desc on the first column, then on the second column and so on.
+ -